-This refund policy does not remove students' rights to take further action under the Australian
+This refund policy does not remove students' rights to take further action under the Australian Consumer Law.

-Deferral of Commencement: The Enrolment Fee is non-refundable, and students are not required to pay an additional application fee when re-commencing the course.
+Deferral of Commencement: The Enrolment Fee has a non-refundable part, and students are not required to pay an additional application fee when re-commencing the course.